 The second building block in bringing a successful claim is deciding which person or party to sue.
 Claims can be brought directly against the perpetrator of the abuse.
 It is also possible to sue third parties that were responsible for the child, were aware or should have been aware that the abuse was occurring, and failed to take preventive or remedial action to protect the child.
 Possible third-party defendants include institutions such as schools, summer camps, churches, and sports organizations if the abuse was perpetrated by a teacher, counselor, member of the clergy, or coach.
 Bringing a suit against an institutional defendant is often a good option if the direct perpetrator is financially incapable of satisfying a judgment.

 Perhaps the most difficult building block is gathering sufficient evidence to prove by a preponderance of the evidence every element of the cause of action.
 These elements include the occurrence of abuse, the liability of the abuser or entity that failed to prevent the abuse, and the physical, emotional, or psychological harm that was caused.
-Child sexual abuse cases can be very difficult to prove, largely because of the nature of the offense.
+Child sex abuse cases can be very difficult to prove, largely because of the nature of the offense.
 Acts of sexual abuse are difficult to detect, often because there are no witnesses aside from the victim, and in cases of prolonged abuse, no identifiable physical injuries.
 In such situations, the testimony of the child witness may be the only evidence, and the plaintiff’s credibility becomes the central issue.

 Many states have enacted special exceptions to evidentiary rules that address situations where a child’s out-of-court statements about abuse are rendered inadmissible in court for lack of credibility.
 The hearsay exception for child abuse victims is an important evidentiary reform because it rejects the idea that a child’s complaints of abuse are inherently suspect and that they require strict corroboration by additional evidence.
 Courts have instead recognized that the trustworthiness of a child’s hearsay statement depends on a totality of the circumstances analysis that considers the context surrounding that statement.
 Such reforms address the unique need in a child sexual abuse case for allowing the victim’s statements to be admitted in court.